glebzlat/Polygen/docs/docs/language-reference.md

 metavar:("hello" / "world")
 ```

-Polygen deduces metanames for all patterns, except patterns with predicates.
+Polygen deduces metanames for all patterns except patterns with predicates.
 If
 the pattern is an identifier, then the metaname is lowercase identifier string.
 If the pattern is a string literal, wildcard, or character class, then Polygen
-assigns the index string to it.
+assigns an index string to it.

 ```text
 Expression: If '(' Condition ')' Space '{' Body '}'